Tesco: Slavery and forced labour

+In September 2025, an RTÉ investigation found that Tesco was selling products supplied by factories linked to a forced labour programme.

 Litigation

 The Tesco supermarket chain is involved in litigation such as the Ward v Tesco Stores Ltd and Tesco Supermarkets Ltd v Nattrass cases.
 Tesco has been criticised for aggressively pursuing critics of the company in Thailand.
 Writer and former MP Jit Siratranont faced up to two years in jail and a £16.4 million libel damages claim for saying that Tesco was expanding aggressively at the expense of small local retailers.
 Tesco served him with writs for criminal defamation and civil libel.
 The Thai court dismissed the case, ruling that the criticism made by the defendant was 'in good faith by way of fair comment on any person or thing subjected to public criticism'.

 In November 2007, Tesco sued a Thai academic and a former minister for civil libel and criminal defamation, insisting that the two pay £1.6 million and £16.4 million and receive two years' imprisonment respectively.
 They have been alleged to have misstated that Tesco's Thai market amounts to 37% of its global revenues, amongst criticism of Tesco's propensity to put small retailers out of business.

 In August 2013, Tesco was fined £300,000 after admitting that it misled customers over the pricing of "half-price" strawberries.